Ramsiii/calculatorsAndAlgebraWithPython/README.md

 # collegeAlgebraWithPython
+Various calculators for unit conversion, etc.
-Google Collab Notebooks for College Algebra with Python
+Also Google Collab Notebooks for College Algebra with Python